-This section describes the annual determination of the HFC emissions from stationary cooling installations in the Netherlands.
-This starts with the determination per source, followed by the determination of the total emissions.
-For 2015 and 2016 no consumption data of HFCs are available.
-Therefore the emissions from this source are kept equal to the emissions of 2014.
+The calculation starts with the determination per source, followed by the determination of the total emissions.
+Until the 2016 submission, consumption data of HFCs were obtained from the annual reports by PriceWaterhouseCoopers.
+From 2016 onwards no consumption data of HFCs are available.
+Therefore, emissions were kept equal to the emissions of 2014 in the 2017 and the 2018 submission.